VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vm/content/victoriametrics/vmbackupmanager.md

   -tlsAutocertCacheDir string
      Directory to store TLS certificates issued via Let's Encrypt.
 Certificates are lost on restarts if this flag isn't set.
 This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/victoriametrics/enterprise/
   -tlsAutocertEmail string
      Contact email for the issued Let's Encrypt TLS certificates.
-See also -tlsAutocertHosts and -tlsAutocertCacheDir .This flag is available only in Enterprise binaries.
+See also -tlsAutocertHosts and -tlsAutocertCacheDir .
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/victoriametrics/enterprise/
   -tlsAutocertHosts array
      Optional hostnames for automatic issuing of Let's Encrypt TLS certificates.
 These hostnames must be reachable at -httpListenAddr .
 The -httpListenAddr must listen tcp port 443 .
 The -tlsAutocertHosts overrides -tlsCertFile and -tlsKeyFile .
 See also -tlsAutocertEmail and -tlsAutocertCacheDir .
 This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/victoriametrics/enterprise/
      Supports an array of values separated by comma or specified via multiple flags.